libyui/libyui/libyui-rest-api/README.md

 - Optional plugins which extend the standard libyui library
   - Less dependencies
   - Can be installed only when needed
-- Uses the standard HTTP protocol
-- The data is sent using the JSON data format
-- Optional remote access
-- IPv6 support
 - Can read the whole structure of the currently displayed dialog
 - Can query only the selected widgets
 - Allows sending the user input (clicking buttons, entering text,...)
+- Uses the standard HTTP protocol and the JSON data format
+  - Not bound to any specific programming language or framework
+  - Easy integration with any testing framework
+- Optional remote access (by default accessible only from the same machine)
+- Optional client authentication (HTTP Basic Auth)
+  - :warning: But without any encryption it is still sent in a clear text!
+- IPv6 support

 ### TODO

-- [ ] Properties of some widgets are missing
+- [ ] Properties of some widgets are still missing
 - [ ] Allow sending more user actions
 - [ ] Some widgets do not send notify events when changed via API
-- [ ] Authentication support (avoid unauthorized access)
-- [ ] SSL encryption/peer verification (needed for transferring sensitive data
+- [ ] SSL encryption/peer verification (needed for secure transferring of sensitive data
       like passwords)

 ### Usage